 Image via Flickr by Gareth Stevens

 Like The Chatham, 15 Central Park West was designed by acclaimed architect Robert A. M. Stern.
 Developers Arthur and William Lie Zeckendorf constructed it.
 The $950 million building employs seven concierges, six doormen, eight lobby attendants, and four security guards.
 The architectural design features a timeless appeal inspired by apartments of the 1920s.
 Notable residents of this building include Sting, Denzel Washington, and Alex Rodriguez.
 Apartments sell at an average price of $6,700 per square foot.
-Former Citigroup Chairman & CEO Sandy Weill sold the exquisite 15 CPW penthouse for $88 million to the 22-year old daughter of Russian billionaire, Dmitry Rybolovlev.
+Former Citigroup Chairman & CEO Sandy Weill sold the exquisite 15 CPW penthouse for $88 million to the 22-year old daughter of a Russian billionaire, Dmitry Rybolovlev.

 The Massive Buildings of the Time Warner Center